 What's covered: All materials, sessions, general entertainment and meals.

-What's covered: Post office box space, postal and mail forwarding services.
+What's covered: Campus Mail Center box space, letter and package delivery, and mail forwarding services.

 Who pays: If a check is returned for any reason, a hold will be placed on the student’s account, which will prevent the student from registering, viewing grades, participating in graduation activities and receiving transcripts until the account balance is paid in full.